|Oracle® Communications Billing and Revenue Management Configuring and Running Billing

 If you use a custom client application, you can specify a bill unit's accounting type by passing it in the PIN_FLD_ACTG_TYPE input flist field of the following opcodes:

 Default setting in the Connection Manager (CM) configuration file.
-You can specify a default accounting type by using the actg_type entry in the CM's configuration file (BRM_Home/sys/cm/pin.conf).
-BRM uses the default setting during account creation only if an accounting type is not passed in the input flist.
+You can specify a default accounting type by using the actg_type entry in the CM configuration file (BRM_Home/sys/cm/pin.conf).
+BRM uses this setting during account creation for all accounts and bill units only if an accounting type is not passed in the input flist.
 To set the default value, see "Setting the Default Accounting Type".

-Systemwide accounting type.
-If an accounting type is not passed in the input flist nor set in the CM pin.conf file, BRM automatically sets the bill unit's accounting type to balance forward accounting.
+System wide accounting type.
+If an accounting type is not specified using any of the above settings, BRM automatically sets the bill unit's accounting type to balance forward accounting.

 A bill unit's accounting type can be changed at any time.
 However, BRM does not validate the change nor take any actions other than changing the accounting type in the next billing cycle.
 You must ensure that the impact of any accounting type changes do not confuse your customers.
 For example: